Ztokke/HiQ-studio-snippets/README.md

 ## Release Notes

+### 1.0.8
+Fixed the support for typescript, was broken.

 ### 1.0.7
-Added support for typescript
+Added support for typescript.

 ### 1.0.6
-Update to path for conditionalClasses and update to readme
+Update to path for conditionalClasses and update to readme.

 ### 1.0.5
 Added additional propTypes requirements for the studio.